Lolindhir/PnP/src/assets/rules/Classes/Rogue.md

 ### Level 1: Thieves' Cant
 You picked up various languages in the communities where you plied your roguish talents.
-You know Thieves' Cant or one other language of your choice, which you choose from the language tables.
+You know Thieves' Cant and one other language of your choice, which you choose from the language tables.
+Alternatively, you can forgo knowing Thieves' Cant and pick up another language of your choice.

 ### Level 1: Weapon Mastery